dann1/one-deploy/sys_reqs.md

 # Platform Notes

-The playbooks are tested and verified on the following systems:
+The playbooks have been tested and verified on the following systems:

 | Platform               | Notes                    |
 | ---------------------- | ------------------------ |